 POSTPONED!
-Due to COVID-19, we are forced to postpone the deep dive to the mid of May 2021.
+Due to COVID-19, we are forced to postpone the deep dive until further notice.

 No doubt in your work as a coach* you’ve learned or read about commons, but do you also find it challenging to grasp how it works in everyday life?

 Over the last 4 years, Timelab has developed the School of Commons: a model to exchange knowledge and expertise about commoning, based on a deep analysis of commoning practices all over the world.
 In collaboration with the P2P foundation, a multidisciplinary team created an open set of patterns, describing seven observations and their commoning alternatives, as well as tools to practice commoning.
 This project has been made possible thanks to Vlaanderen Circulair.

 During the deep dive, game techniques are the framework of the commoning experience.
 This embodied learning method makes commons accessible, hands on and highly transformative.
 You will build more powerful collaborations through understanding your own commoning strategies and experiences as a coach.
 You will receive immersive insight into commoning transition mechanisms and gain personal resilience to overcome obstacles in your own local practice.

 The experience and feedback of the School of Commons will be discussed during the co-creation policy event of the European project Cultural and Creative Spaces and Cities (CCSC), which can lead to policy recommendations.

 More information on this event will be added soon.

 *We define a coach as someone who has experience with commoning methods, strategies and/or tools and can apply them in peer-learning environments.

 What to expect: